inspiritilda/2420_linux_assigment_1/README.md

 * `disable_root: true`: Disables the root user account for security reasons, preventing direct root login and encouraing the use of the `sudo` command for adminitrative tasks instead.

 ![inserting cloud config](images/cloud-init%20insert.png)
-The screenshot above shows inserting cloud-config code.
+The screenshot above shows inserting cloud-config code into the file.

+After you have pasted the code above in your file, press ESC on your keyboard to exit INSERT mode.
+Then save and exit your file by typing `:wq` and pressing ENTER.

 ## Deploying the droplet
 Now that everything is configured, you're ready to deploy your Arch Linux droplet using `doctl` and the `cloud-init` configuration file.